metric-selenium/MetricConversionTests/README.md

 **Acceptance Criteria:**

 1. Input Field for Fahrenheit:
 -	Maria can enter the temperature in Fahrenheit into an input field.
 2. Convert Button:
 -	After entering the temperature, Maria can click a “Convert” button to trigger the conversion.
 3. Output Field for Celsius:
 -	The converted temperature in Celsius is displayed in an output field.
 4. Accurate Conversion Formula:
-	-	The conversion uses the correct formula: $ Celsius = \frac{(Fahrenheit - 32) \times 5}{9} $
+-	The conversion uses the correct formula: $Celsius = \frac{(Fahrenheit - 32) \times 5}{9}$
 5. User-Friendly Interface:
 -	The interface is simple and intuitive, allowing Maria to perform conversions quickly and easily while cooking.

 **Example Scenario:**